-The Company is committed to making finder's fee payments regarding royalty payments on future production as disclosed in Note 7 to the condensed interim consolidated financial statements.
+The Company is committed to making royalty payments on future production as disclosed in Note 8 to the Consolidated Financial Statements.

-10. Off-Balance Sheet Arrangements
+11. Off-Balance Sheet Arrangements

 At the date of this MD&A, there were no off-balance sheet arrangements that have, or are reasonably likely to have, a current or future effect on the financial performance or financial condition of the Company.